Unit Averaging for Heterogeneous Panels: Introduction

 \section{Introduction}

 Estimation of unit-specific parameters in panel data models with heterogeneous parameters is a topic of active research in econometrics \citep{Maddala1997,Pesaran1999,Wang2019,Liu2020}.
 Estimation of unit-specific parameters is relevant, for instance, when interest lies in constructing forecasts for the individual units in the panel \citep{Baltagi2013,Zhang2014,Wang2019,Liu2020}, which typically arises in the analysis of international panels of macroeconomic time series \citep{Marcellino2003}.
-Other unit-specific parameters of interest include individual slopes \citep{Maddala1997, Maddala2001, Wang2019} and long-run effects of a change in a covariate \citep{Pesaran1995, Pesaran1999}.
+Other unit-specific parameters of interest include individual coefficients \citep{Maddala1997, Maddala2001, Wang2019} and long-run effects of a change in a covariate \citep{Pesaran1995, Pesaran1999}.

 There are three natural strategies for estimating unit-specific parameters \citep{Baltagi2008a}.
 The simplest approach consists in estimating each unit-specific parameter from its individual time series.
-While this strategy typically leads to approximately unbiased estimation, the resulting estimators suffer from large estimation variability when the time dimension is small.
+While this strategy typically leads to approximately unbiased estimation, such estimators suffer from large estimation variability when the time dimension is small.
 In the second approach, an assumption of parameter homogeneity is imposed and a common panel-wide estimator is used for all unit-specific parameters.
 This strategy leads to small variability; however, it suffers from large bias in the presence of heterogeneity.
 The third strategy is a compromise between the first two.
-It combines pooled and individual approaches in the attempt to obtain an estimator with favorable risk properties \citep{Maddala2001, Wang2019, Liu2020}.
-This is appealing when the time dimension is moderate and there is a nontrivial bias-variance trade-off between individual-specific and panel-wide estimation.
+It uses panel-wide information to reduce the variability of the individual estimator to obtain an estimator with favorable risk properties \citep{Maddala2001, Wang2019, Liu2020}.
+This is appealing when the time dimension is moderate in the sense that there is a nontrivial bias-variance trade-off between individual-specific and panel-wide estimation.
+In this paper we propose a novel compromise estimator for unit-specific ``focus'' parameters --- the unit averaging estimator.
+Focus parameters considered are smooth transformations of unit-specific parameters, including the examples mentioned above.
+The unit averaging estimator for the unit-specific focus parameter is defined as a weighted average of all the unit-specific focus parameter estimators in the panel.
+The weights are chosen by minimizing one of the two unit-specific mean squared error (MSE) criteria we derive.
+One of the criteria can leverage prior information about similarities between cross-sectional units in terms of their parameters.
+The other criterion is agnostic and requires no prior information.
+In both cases, the weights solve a straightforward quadratic optimization problem.
+The estimator is fairly general and is designed for possibly nonlinear and dynamic panel models estimated by M-estimation.